Spring must be coming! The Museum Liaunig is about to reopen!

 The enlargement of the museum has also been accompanied by a change in its opening hours.
 It can now be viewed without prior registration for Wednesdays to Sundays between 10.00 a.m. and 6.00 p.m.
 Children aged 12 and over are also most welcome.
 Guided tours through the exhibits will be available at 11.00 a.m. and 2.00 p.m.
 These are included in the price of admission, but participation is not obligatory.

-Therefore, nothing stands in the way of a visit to the museum during its opening hours from the beginning of May to the end of October 2015.
+Therefore, nothing stands in the way of a visit to the museum during its opening hours from April 26 to October 31.
 So look in and be astonished!